MatthewSigit/XTern-AI/README.md

 Written work will be stored in the folder "Work" under the name "Explanations and Thought Process".
 I wrote most of my thought process that I had.
 This includes my thoughts during data visualization and analysis, and why I chose a specific model (KNN) to create a machine learning model.

 All graphs that I have and reference are in the "Raw Data Visualization and Code" folder.
 There, I have:
-- My code on a jupyter notebook that created all the graphs
+- My code on a jupyter notebook that created all the graphs.
 - A copy of the data set
 - All pdfs created through the use of the python pandas module

+Please note that the jupyter program creates a file in folder "XTern", which was the original name of the folder.
+Please change it with the folder that you would like to use -- unfortunately, os.path.dirname(__file__) seems to return an error on jupyter.

 The data model that I have created is stored in the folder "ML Model".